THE LONG VERSION:

 The unique tone of the Alto and Baritone saxophones separates Kovac Brothers from other bands.
 Not a full horn funk ensemble or a rock band with a sax solo, the fine balance the sax plays in enhancing the songs is intriguing.

 Replacing the second guitar was keyboardist and songwriter Patrick Sweeney.
 Sweeney expanded the harmonic texture of the band while also lending some great vocal harmony as well.
-Lending piano parts reminiscent of Joe Jackson and organ with Tom Petty and the Heartbreakers inspired licks, Sweeney is a serious musician who instills a fun and free-spirited sound by not taking himself to seriously.
+Lending piano parts reminiscent of Joe Jackson and organ with Tom Petty and the Heartbreakers inspired licks, Sweeney is a serious musician who instills a fun and free-spirited sound by not taking himself too seriously.

 "The songs seemed to come alive with this instrumentation” stated a pleased Frank Kovac.
-With out hesitation, some focused listening moved Frank and Jim to produce the record aptly named “Seeing is Believing”.
+Without hesitation, some focused listening moved Frank and Jim to produce the record aptly named “Seeing is Believing”.

 Narrowing down songs was the next step and teaming up with another old friend, renowned producer Brad Young, started the project moving at an industrious pace.
 The group and its’ sound is magnetic.
 Sweeney has simply stated that every song is unique but they are all saying “welcome, come on in and listen”.
-With that in mind, Kovac Brothers, is certainly one of those “must have” bands for your collection or a show you have to See to Believe.

 In 2019, the instrumentation changed slightly with the addition of master Trumpeter Michael Strange.
 In addition to his performance chops his encyclopedic knowledge of music and creative approach kept Kovac Brothers moving in a fresh and fun direction.